Enhanced teeth whitening systems can be used to brighten your smile at minimal cost: having a winning smile can enhance your looks and confidence

 The removal of the infection in a tooth that requires root filling or one where the root filling is inadequate will improve the colour.
 This may involve the removal of tooth decay which also improves the colour.

-Where re-root filling is carried out then internal tooth whitening is also an additional treatment often required
+Where the re-root filling is carried out then internal tooth whitening is also an additional treatment often required

-6. Hygiene Treatment
+6. Hygiene treatment

 This is ideal when there is extrinsic tooth staining including the presence of plaque and calculus.